mlz-ictrl/nicos/doc/source/deviceapi.rst

 .. class:: Measurable

-   This class inherits from :class:`Readable` and is the base for all devices used for data acquisition (usually detectors).
+   This class inherits from :class:`Waitable` and is the base for all devices used for data acquisition (usually detectors).

    .. rubric:: Public methods